ionic-team/stencil-site/src/docs/framework-integration/angular.md

 > If you already have a Stencil component library, skip this section.

+In the `packages/` directory, run the following commands to generate a Stencil component library:

 ```bash
 npm init stencil components stencil-library
 cd stencil-library